csd1100/learning/notes/js/oop.md

 - The new keyword assigns this to new empty object.
 Then starts executing function used with `new` keyword.
 - It also create link between methods defined using `prototype` keyword and object through `__proto__` property on object.
 - It also automatically returns the newly created object.
-- We use uppercase for function that is to be used with `new` keyword.
+- We use uppercase for function that is to be used with `new` keyword as best practise.
 - **NOTE:** The `__proto__` property is on object itself and `prototype` is property of the function that is used to create the objects using `new` keyword. i.e. in example below `__proto__` is available on `user1` and `prototype` is on `Users` function.
 ```
 function Users(name, score) {